johnzxcvbnm/Adi/unit_1/w03d04/morning_exercise/README.md

 Starter code has been provided for you with all the files linked together and the jQuery library.
   1. `git pull upstream master`
   1. Navigate to the `morning_exercise/corgi-carousel-starter` folder for today.
-  1. Open the entire folder atom to follow along and create a carousel with cute little corgis.
+  1. Open the entire folder in atom to follow along and create a carousel with cute little corgis.
   1. Open the `index.html` in your browser.

 ## CSS